jaimeiniesta/metainspector/README.md

     page.title         # returns nil
     page.content_type  # "image/png"
     page.ok?           # false
-    page.errors.first  # "Scraping exception: The url provided contains image/png content instead of text/html content"
+    page.exceptions.first.message  # "The url provided contains image/png content instead of text/html content"

-## Error handling
+## Exception handling

 You can check if the page has been succesfully parsed with:

     page.ok?     # Will return true if everything looks OK

-In case there have been any errors, you can check them with:
+In case there have been any exceptions, you can check them with:

-    page.errors  # Will return an array with the error messages
+    page.exceptions  # Will return an array with the exceptions

-If you also want to see the errors on console, you can initialize MetaInspector with the verbose option like that:
+If you also want to see the exception messages on console, you can initialize MetaInspector with the verbose option like that:

     page = MetaInspector.new('http://example.com', :verbose => true)